Wenzel/libmicrovmi/README.md

 ## Overview

-`libmicrovmi` aims to provide a cross-platform unified API and the necessary drivers to be compatible with the diversity of hypervisors available today.
+`libmicrovmi` simply aims to provide a cross-platform unified API and the necessary drivers to be compatible with the diversity of hypervisors available today.

-It aims to solve the problem of `libvmi` being written in `C` and a Linux-centered library, not yet ready to offer drivers for other platforms such as Windows and MacOS.
+Its main goal is to solve the problem of [`libvmi`](https://github.com/libvmi/libvmi) being written in `C` and a Linux-centered library, not yet ready to offer drivers for other platforms such as Windows and MacOS.

+The term micro (μ) refers to the library's simplicity as well as the letter `U` standing for `Unified` interface.

 ## Requirements